-Step 2: Use IFERROR in a combination of VLOOKUP to get the result as “No Value” if there is any error with the VLOOKUP formula.
+Step 2: Use IFERROR with VLOOKUP to get the result as “No Value” if there is any error with the VLOOKUP formula.
 See the screenshot below:

 This function IFERROR allows us to have a nice message under Excel for any formula where we get an error value for any error such as #N/A, #VALUE!, #DIV/0!
 Error etc.

 Example #2 – Troubleshooting “Numbers Stored as Dates” Error

-In most of the cases, we come up with a situation where we try to input a number value for specific criteria but get a weird date value instead.
+In most cases, we come up with a situation where we try to input a number value for specific criteria but get a weird date value instead.
 We may usually think that there must be something going wrong with Excel, or it might be going mad.
-However, that is not the case, and we can troubleshoot this error as well with a minimal hassle.
+However, that is not the case, and we can troubleshoot this error with minimal hassle.
 This error is called a Number Stored as Dates” error which can be eliminated.
 Follow the steps below:

 Step 1: Consider the same data as in the previous example.
 However, this time we would like to add the Salary details for these three employees.
-However, as soon as I enter the salary value as 15000 for Patrick, we are getting a weird date value within the cell as shown in a series of screenshots below:
+However, as soon as I enter the salary value as 15000 for Patrick, we get a weird date value within the cell, as shown in a series of screenshots below:

 This issue we may get for all the cells if we add the salary details as 12000 and 10000, respectively, for Martha and Amanda.

-This is a super weird situation as we may not be able to understand why the dates are reflecting instead of number values 15K, 12K, and 10K respectively.
+This is a weird situation as we may not understand why the dates reflect instead of number values 15K, 12K, and 10K, respectively.

-This is because column C for Salary has number property, unfortunately, being set as Date.
-Due to which whatever value you’ll input will be reflected as a date value.
+This is because column C for Salary has a number property, unfortunately, being set as Date.
+Due to this, whatever value you’ll input will be reflected as a date value.
 This issue can be troubleshot by changing the value formatting for the cell.